ddewaele/web-gpio-react/README.md

 ## Installing a a service

 If you're installing this on a linux distro (as is probably the case in terms of UDOO Neo / RaspberryPi Zero), you can install the software as a linux service using forever-service.
-The advantages are
+The advantages are :

+- It's the standard way of doing things in Linux
+- It start automatically when device is rebooted
+- Auto-restart in case the service crashes.

 Here are the very simple steps needed :

-Install forever and forever-service
+We will be using ```forever``` and the ```forever-service``` packages.
+These need to be installed globally.

 ```
 sudo npm install -g forever